Venice in a Minor Key

 What seemed, on paper, like a gimmick became in practice the warmest room at the Biennale.
 People hold these dolls awkwardly at first and then differently, carefully, self-consciously, occasionally laughing.
 The reflective sunglasses turn the work back on you.
 It is the exhibition's clearest argument that care is a form of attention and attention is a form of politics.

-The argument continues, in a very different register, at Salone Verde, where the singer-songwriter Jewel, a credit I would not have predicted writing, has staged Matriclysm: An Archaeology of Connections Lost in association with Crystal Bridges Museum.
+The argument continues, in a very different register, at Salone Verde, where the singer-songwriter Jewel has staged Matriclysm: An Archaeology of Connections Lost in association with Crystal Bridges Museum.
 Across paintings, tapestries, sculpture, sound and live-streamed celestial and oceanic data, Jewel reaches for what she calls feminine systems of knowledge: the mythologies and practices eroded by extraction and acceleration.
 It is unfashionable in certain institutional circles to take celebrity art seriously, and Matriclysm does not ask you to resolve that discomfort in advance.
 It accumulates through abundance and proximity rather than argument.

 By the third day, the rhythm of the Biennale begins to do something strange to perception.
-You move from a palazzo smelling of beeswax and centuries to a PR breakfast in an air-conditioned anteroom, back out into the midday glare, and then down narrow calli that funnel heat in ways the tourist maps don’t warn you about.
-Somewhere in this transit, between Ufan’s unhurried brushstrokes in Piazza San Marco and a conversation overheard between two gallerists comparing hotel cancellations, the art starts to flatten slightly.
+You move from a palazzo smelling of beeswax and centuries to a PR breakfast in an air-conditioned anteroom, back out into the midday glare, and then down narrow calli that funnel heat in ways the tourist maps don't warn you about.
+Somewhere in this transit the art starts to flatten slightly.
 This is not a failure of curation.
 It is the condition of attending a Biennale, the specific fatigue of receiving too many things in too little time, the way the tenth pavilion of the day blurs into the ninth even when it is genuinely extraordinary.

-It was in this state that Marina Abramović’s Transforming Energy at the Gallerie dell’Accademia felt most welcome.
-Her first major exhibition there, and the first by a living woman in the institution’s history, proposes a straightforward form of slowness: white-coated facilitators lead small groups through rooms of crystals, telepathic dial phones, and a door that opens onto nothing in particular.
-The wait outside, sometimes over an hour, is part of the work.
+It was in this state that Marina Abramović's Transforming Energy at the Gallerie dell'Accademia felt most welcome.
+Curated by Shai Baitel and marking the artist's 80th birthday, it is her first major exhibition there, and the first by a living woman in the institution's history, with her work installed directly among the permanent collection as well as the temporary galleries.
+It proposes a straightforward form of slowness: facilitators lead small groups through rooms of crystals, interactive stone objects, and a door that opens onto nothing in particular.
+Abramović has said she hopes visitors will spend at least three hours inside.
+The wait outside is part of the work.
 You arrive adjusted.
-Abramović has spent a career building precisely this architecture of patience and now, finally, has a setting where it converses with Titian’s unfinished Pietà across the gallery.
-The queue itself slows you down before the art begins.
+She has spent a career building precisely this architecture of patience and now, finally, has a setting where it converses with Titian's unfinished Pietà across the gallery, her own Pietà (with Ulay) placed in dialogue with it 450 years on.

-At the Scuola Grande di San Rocco, Jan Fabre has installed three new silicon-bronze sculptures along the building’s central axis in dialogue with Tintoretto’s monumental cycle, the first time a living artist has been invited to intervene in that space.
-I attended the preview through an invitation from Joanna De Vos, Fabre’s wife, and the work carries her presence directly: The Artist as a Stray Dog in His Basket depicts the artist curled in a basket with a marmot, an affectionate reference to Joanna, lying across his back.
-To be in that room with Fabre’s low, vulnerable bronzes and Tintoretto’s sublime and terrifying biblical gloom is to understand what a serious act of scale judgment the former required.
+At the Scuola Grande di San Rocco, Jan Fabre has installed three new silicon-bronze sculptures along the building's central axis in dialogue with Tintoretto's monumental cycle, the first time a living artist has been invited to intervene in that space.
+The exhibition, The Quiet Source, is curated by Giacinto Di Pietrantonio and Katerina Koskina.
+I attended the preview through an invitation from Joanna De Vos, Fabre's wife, and the work carries her presence directly: The Artist as a Stray Dog in His Basket depicts the artist curled in a basket with a marmot, an affectionate reference to Joanna, lying across his back.
+To be in that room with Fabre's low, vulnerable bronzes and Tintoretto's sublime and terrifying biblical gloom is to understand what a serious act of scale judgment the former required.
 Fabre understands that the only respectful way to enter that room is small.

 The AI question, widely anticipated as this Biennale's ideological battleground, has not materialised as one.
 At Palazzo Diedo, Mat Dryhurst and Holly Herndon's Strange Rules treats it as a research field among others.
 The Holy See pavilion uses it as one compositional voice alongside Brian Eno, FKA Twigs and Precious Okoyomon.

-Nowhere is this quieter reframing more legible than at Palazzo Pisani Moretta, where the Dries Van Noten Foundation has staged its inaugural public exhibition, the first time this particular palazzo has ever opened its doors.
+Nowhere is this quieter reframing more legible than at Palazzo Pisani Moretta, where the Dries Van Noten Foundation has staged its inaugural public exhibition.
 The Only True Protest Is Beauty, curated by Van Noten together with Geert Bruloot, brings fashion, jewellery, ceramics, photography, glass, sculpture and design into a single space in a way that dissolves disciplinary boundaries almost entirely.
 The effect is closer to a cabinet of curiosities than a conventional exhibition: historical ornament and contemporary craft in continuous dialogue, the rooms accumulating a kind of layered attention that resists easy categorisation.

-Among the structural shifts, the Qatar pavilion is impossible to ignore, the first new permanent presence in the Giardini in decades.
-In February I was at Art Basel Qatar’s inaugural edition in Doha, watching a fair testing how Gulf institutions might inherit, and reshape, the Western art-world model.
-In Venice three months later, Qatar has a tent by Rirkrit Tiravanija, a film by Sophia Al-Maria, and a space framed explicitly around encounter and gathering rather than object display.
-The trajectory is clear: from staging legitimacy to building institution, from the fair floor in Doha’s M7 to a permanent plot in the Giardini.
-In a landscape that has barely changed in decades, a new pavilion carries weight you feel in your feet when you walk past.
+Among the structural shifts, the Qatar pavilion is impossible to ignore.
+Its presentation this year, untitled 2026 (a gathering of remarkable people), conceived by Rirkrit Tiravanija and co-curated by Tom Eccles and Ruba Katrib, takes the form of a maroon, majlis-inspired tent built on the site of Qatar's future permanent pavilion, designed by Lina Ghotmeh.
+That permanent structure, when it is built, will be the first new national pavilion added to the Giardini in three decades, the first since Korea in 1995.
+The tent is the prelude, not the building itself.
+In February I was at Art Basel Qatar's inaugural edition in Doha, watching a fair testing how Gulf institutions might inherit, and reshape, the Western art-world model.
+In Venice three months later, the trajectory is legible: from staging legitimacy to building institution, from the fair floor in Doha's M7 toward a permanent plot in the Giardini.
+In a landscape that has barely changed in decades, even the promise of a new pavilion carries weight you feel in your feet when you walk past.

 Beyond the official venues, the city continues to overflow.
 Punta della Dogana holds Lorna Simpson and Paulo Nazareth simultaneously.
-Jenny Saville’s first major Venice exhibition, supported by Gagosian, shows at Ca’ Pesaro in dialogue with Titian and Tintoretto.
+Jenny Saville's first major Venice exhibition, supported by Gagosian, shows at Ca' Pesaro in dialogue with the Venetian masters.
 The Peggy Guggenheim Collection remains, as ever, the stop that swallows an entire afternoon and gives it back as an evening.
-Between palazzo and pavilion, vaporetto and queue, the particular light that arrives over the lagoon around six o’clock, that specific, unrepeatable Venetian pink, you accumulate the half-thought, half-fatigue that is this city’s gift and its tax.
+Between palazzo and pavilion, vaporetto and queue, the particular light that arrives over the lagoon around six o'clock, that specific, unrepeatable Venetian pink, you accumulate the half-thought, half-fatigue that is this city's gift and its tax.

 The Biennale is overcrowded, contradictory, institutionally stressed.
-It is hosting authoritarian states and operating without its own jury.
+It is hosting states whose participation many of its own artists protested, and it opened without its own jury and without its Golden Lions.
 Its founding curator is gone.
 And it is still, and this remains true despite all of it, the only place in the world where this particular conversation occurs at this scale, in this density, in this city.
-Kouoh’s quietness was not a retreat from politics.
+Kouoh's quietness was not a retreat from politics.
 It was a method for surviving it.
-The minor keys are still the ones worth listening to.
 You just have to be willing to stop talking long enough to hear them.

 Philip Aguirre Y Oetgui’s sculpture “courtyard” will be presented by Guilloche Group this summer